akka/akka/akka-docs/src/main/paradox/scala/cluster-sharding.md

 sent to the entity actor is wrapped in the envelope.

 Note how these two messages types are handled in the @scala[`extractEntityId` function] @java[`entityId` and `entityMessage` methods] shown above.
-The message sent to the entity actor is @scala[the second part of the tuple returned by the `extractEntityId`] @[what `entityMessage` returns] and that makes it possible to unwrap envelopes if needed.
+The message sent to the entity actor is @scala[the second part of the tuple returned by the `extractEntityId`] @java[what `entityMessage` returns] and that makes it possible to unwrap envelopes if needed.

 A shard is a group of entities that will be managed together.
 The grouping is defined by the